nschantz21/theatreboxd/README.md

 * Easy
 * Timely - When shows start, the necessary information must be available

 You can import the div-based table from the broadway database.
-However, it still requires some post processing.
+However, it still requires some post-processing.
 It's not too bad.
-Hoewever, any amount of manual data processing is kind of a problem.
+However, any amount of manual data processing is kind of a problem.
 Ultimately you could rely on the users to provide and process the data.
 But then the input forms need to be quite good.

+## 2024-02-17
+I don't know if you need to make this a scheduled set of tasks.
+This is really just a one time import whenever there is a show.
+There is no real reason to import historical shows - no one can review them.
+What **would** be helpful is an automatic way to upload the information from a photo/pdf/csv.

+Also removing anything historical musicals would also remove the need to put in death dates of the people.